cjkeilig/FoundationsDemo123/README.md

  Any application can have access to the Key Vault, so you can give another application access to the Key Vault and just use that application's credentials if you so choose.

  In this case, we will publish our 'Upload' Web Api project to Azure, Register it to Azure Active Directory and get the ClientId and Client Secret.

  ![Screenshot](PublishedAboutToTestUploadToQueue.PNG)

  ![Screenshot](AddAppReg.PNG)

  ![Screenshot](ClientSecret.PNG)

  Getting the client secret, copy the value to your local machine after save.
 We will put this in the Console application.
  The client id is here
  But before we forget, let's add our private/public key pair into the vault like so.

  ![Screenshot](Keys.PNG)

+ Remember the pfx file created by OpenSSL before?
+Upload it to Key Vault
  ![Screenshot](AboutToCreateKey.PNG)

  ![Screenshot](giveaccess.PNG)

  The pfx will be located where the openssl executable sits.

  In the portal you will need to add a Key Vault, you can do so by clicking 'Create a Resource'

  ![Screenshot](KeyVault.PNG)

  Create an app to read off the queue